Back in October, I decided we had WAAAAAAAAY too much food in our pantry and freezer.

 - No buying any frozen, canned, or dried fruits, veggies, beans, etc.

-- No buying any meat except the deli turkey Dave likes for his lunches
+- No buying any meat except the deli ham/turkey as people like this for lunches.

 - No buying any snack foods, cereals, chips, crackers, nuts, etc.

-- No buying any baking products or baked goods (even bread)
+- No buying any baking products or baked goods.

-It might be worth noting that I do have almost 50 quarts of home-canned applesauce and several varieties of home-canned jam in the house, so we never need to buy that.
+I do have almost 50 quarts of home-canned applesauce and several varieties of home-canned jam in the house, so that helps too.

-Moving forward… I will continue to buy canned tomatoes and frozen berries (as needed for smoothies).
+Moving forward… I will continue to buy canned tomatoes, canned black beans, and frozen berries (for smoothies).
 I will also keep at least one bag of frozen peas and corn in the house as we use those regularly for different soups, salads, and casseroles.
-However, I don’t need 10 bags of each!
+However, I don’t need 10 bags of each, and I don’t need canned fruit outside of the applesauce I can myself.

 2. No Meat:

-We had TONS of meat in our deep freezer as Dave’s parents gifted us with a 1/4 of a cow for Christmas last year and we still have a lot left.
-I had also stocked up on chicken, pork chops, sausage, bacon, brats, etc. over the summer months, so we were totally over-loaded with meat options.
+We usually have lots of meat in our deep freezer as Dave’s parents gift us with a 1/4 of a cow every Christmas, and I had recently stocked up on chicken, sausage, bacon, and ham.

-We were easily able to come up with a huge assortment of meals without buying any more meat from the grocery store — don’t worry, we did NOT go hungry for meat, despite the fact I didn’t buy anything extra for 3 full months!
+We were easily able to come up with a huge assortment of meals without buying any more meat from the grocery store — don’t worry, we did NOT go hungry for meat, despite the fact I didn’t buy anything extra for weeks!

 3. No Snack Foods: